GoogleCloudPlatform/ai-on-gke/ray-on-gke/README.md

 ### JupyterHub

+> **_NOTE:_** Currently the cd/user/jupyterhub/jupyter_config/config.yaml has 3 profiles that uses the same jupyter images, this can be changed, as well as the description of these profiles

 1. `cd user/jupyterhub`

 2. Edit `variables.tf` with your GCP settings.
 The `<your user name>` that you specify will become a K8s namespace for your Jupyterhub services.